KatrinaHoffert/fbms/main/README.txt

   - The "coding.txt" file in the SVN (located in trunk/doc) contains details about building the program from source and importing the project into the Eclipse IDE
+  - To create the pre-built distribution package, run "ant release" in this folder.